Doc999tor/Basic-RESTful-Slim-PHP-App/README.md

 [test.bewebmaster.co.il](http://test.bewebmaster.co.il) - _can be some changes in the live version_

 ### TODO
-1. Add DELETE routes
-2. Add interface for basic REST HTTP methods
+1. Add interface for basic REST HTTP methods